icra/WATExR/paper1/Spain/Atmosphere/inputs/README.md

-Inputs: reanalisis and seasonal forecasting data used
+inputs and outputs used in the codes section